mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 An embedding is a vector that represents words close to each other across hundreds or *thousands* of dimensions.
 Embedding models have strong opinions of which kinds of words should be located near each other in such a space.
 By producing these numerical representations, they make it easy to search for similarity.

-### Retrieval Augmented Search with Langchain
+### Retrieval Augmented Search with LangChain

-In a cell, use Langchain's WebBaseLoader to load three URLs.
+In a cell, use LangChain's WebBaseLoader to load three URLs.
 We will eventually ask a question that is answered in one of these pages.

 ```python
 # Document loading